tskit-dev/tutorials/_sources/getting_started.md

 {ref}`C<sec_c_api>` and [Rust](https://github.com/tskit-dev/tskit-rust).
 :::

-First, let's simulate an example tree sequence of a 10Mb chromosome in twenty diploid individuals using [{program}`msprime`](https://tskit.dev/msprime).
+A number of different software programs can generate tree sequences.
+For the purposes of this tutorial we'll use [{program}`msprime`](https://tskit.dev/msprime) to create an example tree sequence representing the genetic genealogy of a 10Mb chromosome in twenty diploid individuals.
 To make it a bit more interesting, we'll simulate the effects of a {ref}`selective sweep<msprime:sec_ancestry_models_selective_sweeps>` in the middle of the chromosome, then throw some neutral mutations onto the resulting tree sequence.

 ```{code-cell} ipython3